EvgenKham/rsschool-cv/cv.md

 Telegram: https://t.me/EvgenKham

+Discord: EvgenKh (@EvgenKham)

 GitHub: https://github.com/EvgenKham

 ---

 ### :technologist: About Me:

 Currently I am looking for a way to convert from a medical worker to a developer, as there is a corresponding education, a huge desire to create a working product, see the result of my work, and develop in front-end direction.
 There is experience in performing student, laboratory works, as well as pet projects with a code on GitHub.
-I would like to try my hand at commercial development and contribute to the development of your, and hopefully my, company in the future.
+I would like to try my hand at commercial development and contribute to the development of your company.

 ---